should I not get a massage?

 Pregnancy-induced diabetes, toxemia, preeclampsia/eclampsia

 underlying medical condition worse nor do you want to pass anything

 contagious.
 Call me before your appointment if you're unsure about

-whether a minor condition should prohibit you from getting a
+whether a minor condition should prohibit you from getting a massage.

-address, phone number, and any underlying medical conditions.
+number, and any underlying medical conditions.
 For instance, you should

 also list any allergies you may have with massage oils that I will use.

 Please keep me informed if there are changes to your health during

 subsequent appointments that could affect the massage session.
+Please